Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Collinear factorization at sub-asymptotic momentum transfer

-Deeply inclusive lepton-nucleon scattering on a proton or neutron target is illustrated in Figure~\ref{fig:DIS}, where the incident lepton (with four-momentum momentum $l$) interacts with a nucleon ($p$) through the exchange of a virtual photon ($q$).
+Deeply inclusive lepton-nucleon scattering on a proton or neutron target is illustrated in Figure~\ref{fig:DIS_diagram}, where the incident lepton (with four-momentum momentum $l$) interacts with a nucleon ($p$) through the exchange of a virtual photon ($q$).
 At large values of the virtuality $Q^2= - q^\mu q_\mu$, the virtual photon scatters, on a short time scale, on a quark of four momentum $k$ belonging to the nucleon.
 In the final state, one measures the recoil lepton momentum $l'$, while the recoiled quark with four momentum $k'$, as well as the remnant $X$ of the proton are unobserved.
 The remnant is a system of many particles produced by the fragmentation of the target after the photon extracted one of its quarks.
-The colored quark and remnant are subject to QCD confinement, and, on a much longer time scale compared to the photon-quark scattering process, hadronize into a system of color neutral hadrons.
-Far from kinematic thresholds, unitarity arguments show that color neutralization can be ignored in an inclusive measurement such as we are discussing, and the process calculated as if quarks where asymptotic states, see the left panel of Figure~\ref{fig:DIS}.
+In fact, the colored quark and remnant are subject to QCD confinement, and, on a much longer time scale compared to the photon-quark scattering process, hadronize into a system of color neutral hadrons.
+Far from kinematic thresholds, unitarity arguments show that color neutralization can be ignored in an inclusive measurement such as we are discussing, and the process calculated as if quarks where asymptotic states, see the left panel of Figure~\ref{fig:DIS_diagram}.
+However, closer to the pion production threshold the final state phase space shrinks, and one needs to take into account the fact that on-shell quarks cannot be present in the final state.
+In this regime, it is possible to consider the diagram on the right panel of Figure~\ref{fig:DIS_diagram} where one includes a quark remnant $Y$ to account for quark hadronization.
+Note that we are considering diagrams in which the final state in the current direction, $Y$, does not interact with the target remnant $X$.
+This assumption is indeed justified at large enough values of the Bjorken invariant $x_B = Q^2/2(p^\mu q_\mu)$, which is the focus of this paper, because the finite value final state invariant mass $W^2=(1-1/x_B)Q^2 + M^2$ kinematically limits the transverse momentum of particles produced in the quark's direction, squeezing these in a jet-like configuration aligned with the quark's momentum~\cite{Manohar:2005az,Accardi:2018gmh}.